Range Map

 Overview

-The Aero Commander 560E is a 1957 cabin-class twin piston, the high-water mark of the geared-engine era of Ted Smith’s original Aero Design and Engineering Commander twin family.
+The Aero Commander 560E is a 1957 cabin-class twin piston, the mature geared-engine member of Ted Smith’s original Aero Design and Engineering Commander twin family.
 It seats up to seven (one pilot plus six passengers), rides on retractable tricycle landing gear, and shares the family’s signature high-wing layout with the spar passing above the cabin.
 Two Lycoming GO-480-C/G geared engines of 295 hp each drive three-blade Hartzell constant-speed feathering propellers, and the 223 US gal fuel system gives the type genuine cross-country range for a 1950s light twin.

 The 560 line evolved quickly.
 The base 560 entered production in 1954 with 250 hp Lycoming GO-435 engines, a 44 ft wing, and a 6,000 lb MTOW.
 The 560A followed in 1955 with revised systems and a longer fuselage.
 The 560E, certified in 1957 and the canonical airframe for this record, added 30-inch wing tip extensions, a reinforced landing gear, an outboard fuel system, and the 295 hp GO-480-C/G installation, which together lifted MTOW to 6,500 lb.
 The later 560F continued the formula at the same horsepower before North American Rockwell’s acquisition pushed the family toward the simpler, ungeared 500-line variants and ultimately the Shrike Commander.
 About 93 Model 560Es were built; the line is certificated under FAA Type Certificate 6A1 and remains supported today by Twin Commander Aircraft LLC, the current TC holder.

-What distinguishes the 560E in market terms is the combination of stand-up cabin, generous fuel, and the period quirk of being the first light twin the U.S. Air Force deemed safe enough for presidential transport, in the form of the Eisenhower-era VC-3.
+What distinguishes the 560E in market terms is the combination of stand-up cabin, generous fuel, and the period distinction of serving as an Eisenhower-era presidential transport in the form of the VC-3.
 In airframe character it is over-engineered to military standards, slow by modern light-twin reckoning, and quietly capable on long legs.

 Key Features for GA Buyers